 Part of the charm of exploring Ikseon-dong is stopping in to enjoy the shops.
 At Ikseon Shooting Club, you can relieve stress while also winning prizes!
 This indoor shooting range provides a variety of BB gun types that feel just like their actual model.
 Each gun type has a set point goal and if you get over the target goal, you win a prize!

 For dinner, fly to Thailand.
 Just kidding!
 You can enjoy Thai food in Ikseon-dong at Sala Daeng BANGKOK, famous among tourists.
 The restaurant looks like a resort straight out of Bangkok, decorated with rattan furniture and green plants around a central swimming pool.
 The menu includes Korean remakes of Thai cuisine for a unique dining option.
 If you're looking for the full experience, be sure to order the Sala Daeng Special three-tier tray, coming with dinner and dessert!

-* This column was last updated in June 2018, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
+* This column was last updated in March 2021, and therefore information may differ from what is presented here.
+We advise you to check details before visiting.